 To get started with Security Center, you must have a subscription to Microsoft Azure.
 If you do not have a subscription, you can sign up for a free account.

 You must be on Security Center’s Standard pricing tier before starting this quickstart.
 See Onboard your Azure subscription to Security Center Standard for upgrade instructions.
-You can try Security Center’s Standard at no cost for the first 60 days.
+You can try Security Center’s Standard at no cost.
+To learn more, see the pricing page.

 Add new Windows computer